to1246zh-s-star/hello-agents-lab/README.md

 LLM_MODEL_ID=Qwen/Qwen3-VL-8B-Instruct
 ```

-Any OpenAI-compatible endpoint works; this project was developed and tested against ModelScope's free inference API.

 ## Notes

 - This is a learning artifact, not a production framework.
+Real deployments would use Qdrant/Neo4j for the memory system's vector/graph storage and MarkItDown for PDF conversion; this repo intentionally substitutes zero-cost local equivalents (SQLite, TF-IDF, networkx, pypdf) so the core logic can be verified without any cloud service accounts.
-Error handling, retries, and security hardening are present in places (e.g. AST-based calculator, exponential backoff for rate limits) but not applied uniformly everywhere.
+- Error handling, retries (exponential backoff on rate limits), and security hardening (AST-based calculator instead of `eval`) are present where they mattered most for the learning goal, not applied uniformly everywhere.
-- The reference framework this project is modeled after is [HelloAgents](https://github.com/jjyaoao/HelloAgents), part of the *AI Agent 开发实践* textbook.**
+- The reference framework this project is modeled after is [HelloAgents](https://github.com/jjyaoao/HelloAgents), part of the *AI Agent 开发实践* textbook.